ArvidNyden/CustomConfigurationBinding/README.md

 # Custom Configuration Bindings

-This is probably not a problem when using regular AppSettings but I found it hard to bind my configuration when using environment variables as well as custom providers as Azure Key Value or AWS parameter store.
-Their naming conventions just to mapp to what my property names.
+This is probably not a problem when using regular AppSettings but I found it hard to bind my configuration when using environment variables as well as custom providers as Azure Key Vault or AWS Parameter Store.
+Their naming conventions just don't mapp to what I want my property names to be.

 ## Framework